daniel-sunyou-li/TTTT_TMVA_DNN/README.md

     mkdir condor_log
     voms-proxy-init --valid 192:00 -voms cms
-    ./submit_VariableImportance.sh LPC 100 80
+    ./submit_VariableImportance.sh LPC 2017 100 80

 which submits Condor jobs for training the networks, each representing a different input subset to be trained.
-The first argument is to specify which server the script is being run out of; the second argument specifies the number of "seeds" being generated; and the third argument specifies the correlation coefficient cut.
+The first argument is to specify which server the script is being run out of; the second argument specifies which production year samples to use; the third argument specifies the number of "seeds" being generated; and the fourth argument specifies the correlation coefficient cut.
 * A seed is a binary string with a character length equal to the number of input variables considered.
 A value of `1` indicates that the variable should be included as an input to the network and a `0` is to exclude the variable.
 The total number of Condor jobs relates to the number of seeds by roughly: `# Jobs ~ # Seeds + 0.5 * # Seeds * # Variables`.

 The results and logs are stored in `condor_log` where the desired result is the ROC value, which is contained in the `.out` file.